muhkartal/NeuroMed/docs/code_examples.md

         retry_on_server_error: bool = True
     ) -> Dict[str, Any]:
         """
-        Make a request to the MedExplain API with retry logic and error handling.
+        Make a request to the Vital API with retry logic and error handling.

         Args:
             endpoint: API endpoint (without base URL)